-Growing up, I was always a crafty gal but I really found my passion with glass fusing.
+Growing up, I was always drawn to crafts and art but I really found my passion with glass fusing.
 I took a workshop back in 1994 and have been hooked ever since!
 I still find that nothing beats that wonderful feeling of opening the kiln and seeing how a piece has turned out after firing.
 I love how glass comes alive with light and bursts with vibrant color.
 Fusing glass brings me so much joy, and my work naturally reflects this enjoyment.

 Being a creator has been a healing balm throughout my life.
 I truly believe that all acts of creative expression can be a powerful way to heal, reconnect with ourselves and our communities.
 We can intentionally dive deep into creative endeavors that help us to heal or get deeper in touch with ourselves and we can also play lightly, just enjoying the gift of imagination and flow that often happens when we create.
 I do not think it matters what we do except that we honor our very human need for creative expression and that we keep the channel open.